advanced-rest-client/api-console-connect/README.md

 polymer serve
 ```

-#Use
+# Use in the demo

-Cloned repo from the preview section should be use to run the application on a server.
+Cloned repo from the preview section contains all the files that are required to run the demo.
+Copy them to your server (or use locally).

 **Required files**
 - bower_components/